nitingaury/Thinkpad-T470-EFI-Opencore/README.md

 **Battery and power management performance and more perks!**
-- Disable hibernation, since it doesn't work properly on hackintoshes sudo pmset autopoweroff 0 sudo pmset powernap 0 sudo pmset standby 0 sudo pmset proximitywake 0 sudo pmset tcpkeepalive 0
+- Disable hibernation, since it doesn't work properly on hackintoshes -sudo pmset autopoweroff 0
+ -sudo pmset powernap 0
+ -sudo pmset standby 0
+ -sudo pmset proximitywake 0
+ -sudo pmset tcpkeepalive 0
 - Use itlwm/Airportitlwm for wifi and bluetooth firmware & injector kexts if you are on an intel wifi card, no kexts needed for bcm94360ng. //Note: for Monterey and above use bluetool fixup instead of bluetooth injector kext.//
 - Temperature management is decent and backup depends on how you use and on what task the system is running
 - Sleep works fine with approx 2%-4% for 6 Hrs loss (Which is neglegible)